 Waiver of Advanced German Language instruction requirement

-All students are required to enroll in JYG 3100 in the first semester and JYG 3200 in the second semester (Advanced German Language I&II).
-All or part of this requirement may be waived if the Resident Director deems a student's German language competence sufficiently high.
+All students are required to enroll in JYG 3100 in the first semester and JYG 3200 in the second semester (Advanced German Language I & II).
+All or part of this requirement may be waived only if the Resident Director deems a student's German language competence sufficiently high.

 Withdrawal from a Course